-Day five felt quite tough.
+Day five was tough.
 There were moments of beauty, but it was on the whole a very long and flat day.
 I did enjoy some of the vistas across to my right and there were some lovely parts especially coming up to Glencoe.
-But 18 miles is a long way and towards the end I was starting to flag a bit.
+But 18 miles is a long way and towards the end I began to flag.

 I was glad to get to Glencoe Mountain Resort and had dinner and a beer or two with a lovely couple.
 I really wouldn’t recommend it as a place to stay, however.
-It’s pretty unattractive (about 80% car-park) and the campsite is the size of a postage stamp, so everyone is squished together.
+It’s pretty unattractive (about 80% car-park) and the campsite is the size of a postage stamp.
 The hiker huts aren’t too great either – really small and run down.

 Next time, I would stay or camp at the Kings House hotel – about a mile further down.
 They had a bar open throughout the evening and a large camping area.

 This was my shortest day, but it had some of the most dramatic scenery.
 You wind in and around the mountains for a few miles, which is quite stunningly beautiful and one of the few times where I felt far from civilisation.